turingschool/mod-0-curriculum/session5/index.md

 ## Closing and Announcements

-* This is your last Mod 0 Session!
+- This is the final Mod 0 Session!
-* Remaining deliverables - complete the HW5/Assessment and turn in your Mod 0 Project
+- Remaining deliverables: Complete the HW5/Assessment and turn in your Mod 0 Project
-* Check the calendar for Mod 1 Orientation
+- Check the calendar for Mod 1 Orientation
-* Moving forward:
-  * Keep up the hard work
-  * Keep asking questions in your cohort channels

-* Learning to code is much more like exercise than epiphanies - Think about MJ!

-> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their Mod 0 Project are the ones that usually struggle for at least the first half of the mod."

-> Quote from Tara Westover (author of the book Educated) - "In retrospect, I see that this was my education... the hours I spent sitting at a borrowed desk, struggling to parse narrow strands of Mormon doctrine...
-This skill I was learning was a crucial one, the patience to read things I could not yet understand."

-When you're finished with your Mod 0 Project, work on the suggested exercises.
-Not sure what to work on at that point?
-Ask!
+- Continue to use Slack channels as a place to collaborate with your cohort

 <br><br>